-PLEASE NOTE: It is a LEGAL requirement under England, Scotland, N.I. and Wales building regulations that the installation of the stove is carried out under local authority building control approval or installed by a competent person registered with a government approved scheme.
+Please Note: It is a legal requirement under England, Scotland, N.I. and Wales building regulations that the installation of the stove is carried out under local authority building control approval or installed by a competent person registered with a government approved scheme.

-Mi-Fires are UKCA approved, Defra smoke exempt and can be used in smoke controlled zones only when the stop is in place and installed in accordance with the current building control regulations.
+MI-Fires are CE, UKCA, UKNI approved, Defra smoke exempt and can be used in smoke controlled zones only when the stop is in place and installed in accordance with the current building control regulations.

-PLEASE NOTE: this is a WOOD ONLY stove, your new stove has been specifically designed for the combustion of wood and approved wood bricks.
-The use of other mineral fuels are not allowed.
+Please note: this is a Multi-fuel stove, your new stove has been specifically designed for the combustion of wood <20% Moisture and approved wood bricks.
+The use of approved manufactured Smokeless mineral fuels is also allowed.